-One emerging trend is the Choose Your Own Device (CYOD) program, where parents and students are given a list of school-approved devices to purchase and use for learning in the classroom.
+One emerging trend is Choose Your Own Device (CYOD) program for schools.
+The program gives parents and students a list of school-approved devices to purchase to use for learning in the classroom.

 This program allows schools to save money and ensure students are using the right tools for the classroom.
 However, CYOD does pose a few challenges for schools, parents, and students.

 People prefer certain devices over others because they’re familiar with the features and can easily navigate the interface.
 If the CYOD selection is limited, some students may be forced to learn with hardware and software they’re not comfortable with.
 An avid Mac user, for example, may work slower on Windows-powered devices.